denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 [^20]: Goldberg, “Controller,” 1.

-[^21]: Goldberg, Controller, 1<->4.
+[^21]: Goldberg, Controller, 1-4.

 [^22]: Goldberg, “Controller,” 1.

-[^43]: For example, Susan Hockey says, “Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy” (^Hockey, “History of Humanities Computing,” n.p.).
+[^23]: For example, Susan Hockey says, “Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy” (^Hockey, “History of Humanities Computing,” n.p.).

-[^44]: Lee and Worral, Electronic Composition, 48.
+[^24]: Lee and Worral, Electronic Composition, 48.

-[^45]: Daniel et al., Magnetic Recording; ^Engel, “1888<->1988”; ^Poulsen, “Method of Recording”; O. ^Smith, “Some Possible Forms”; ^Thiele, “Magnetic Sound Recording”; ^Vasic and Kurtas, Coding and Signal Processing.
+[^25]: Daniel et al., Magnetic Recording; Engel, “1888<->1988”; Poulsen, “Method of Recording”; O. Smith, “Some Possible Forms”; Thiele, “Magnetic Sound Recording”; Vasic and Kurtas, Coding and Signal Processing.

-[^46]: Camras, “Magnetic Recording Tapes,” 505.
+[^26]: Camras, “Magnetic Recording Tapes,” 505.

-[^47]: Dee, “Magnetic Tape,” 1775.
+[^27]: Dee, “Magnetic Tape,” 1775.

-[^48]: Fankhauser, “Telegraphone,” 37<->38.
+[^28]: Fankhauser, “Telegraphone,” 37-38.

-[^49]: Fankhauser, “Telegraphone,” 40.
+[^29]: Fankhauser, “Telegraphone,” 40.

-[^50]: Fankhauser, “Telegraphone,” 39<->40.
+[^30]: Fankhauser, “Telegraphone,” 39-40.

-[^51]: Fankhauser, “Telegraphone,” 44.
+[^31]: Fankhauser, “Telegraphone,” 44.

-[^52]: Fankhauser, “Telegraphone,” 45.
+[^32]: Fankhauser, “Telegraphone,” 45.

-[^53]: Fankhauser, “Telegraphone,” 41.
+[^33]: Fankhauser, “Telegraphone,” 41.

-[^54]: The staff of the Computation Laboratory of Harvard University wrote:  “Two means are available for preparing the functional tapes required for the operation of the interpolators.
+[^34]: The staff of the Computation Laboratory of Harvard University wrote:
+“Two means are available for preparing the functional tapes required for the operation of the interpolators.
 First, when the tabular values of f(x) have been previously published, they may be copied on the keys of the functional tape preparation unit<3.>and the tape produced by the punches associated with this unit, under manual control.
-Second, as suitable control tape may be coded directing the calculator to compute the values of f(x) and record them by means of one of the four output punches, mounted on the right wing of the machine” (^Computation Laboratory, Relay Calculator, 33).
+Second, as suitable control tape may be coded directing the calculator to compute the values of f(x) and record them by means of one of the four output punches, mounted on the right wing of the machine” (Computation Laboratory, Relay Calculator, 33).

-[^55]: Computation Laboratory, Relay Calculator, 30.
+[^35]: Computation Laboratory, Relay Calculator, 30.

-[^56]: Computation Laboratory, Magnetic Drum Calculator, 1.
+[^36]: Computation Laboratory, Magnetic Drum Calculator, 1.

+[^37]: Turing, "Computing Machinery and Intelligence," 444.

-[^57]: Computation Laboratory, Magnetic Drum Calculator, 34<->35.
+[^38]: Computation Laboratory, Magnetic Drum Calculator, 34-35.

-[^58]: Computation Laboratory, Magnetic Drum Calculator, 35, 143<->88.
+[^39]: Computation Laboratory, Magnetic Drum Calculator, 35, 143-88.

-[^59]: Epstein and Innes, “Electrographic Printer,” 1.
+[^40]: Epstein and Innes, “Electrographic Printer,” 1.

-[^60]: Epstein and Innes, “Electrographic Printer,” 2.
+[^41]: Epstein and Innes, “Electrographic Printer,” 2.

 [^61]: Eisenberg, “Word Processing.”

 [^62]: ABA Journal,“The $10,000 typewriter.”.

-[^63]: See ^Ohmori et al., “Memory Element”; and ^Stefanita, Magnetism, 1<->69.
+[^63]: See ^Ohmori et al., “Memory Element”; and ^Stefanita, Magnetism, 1-69.

 [^64]: Recall Wittgenstein’s broken reading machines, which exhibited a similarly recursive problem of verification.
 To check whether someone